garywelz/sciencevideodb/docs/API_KEY_TYPE_EXPLANATION.md

 **Correct API keys** for YouTube Data API v3:
 - Start with `AIza...`
-- Example: `AIzaSyD4Zg7--Dx_zFOLkPnol-cQ--ORSFI4NZs`
+- Example: `AIzaSyXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` (39 characters total)
-- Format: `AIzaSy` followed by 39 characters
+- Format: `AIzaSy` followed by 33 more characters

 **What you created:**
 - Starts with `AQ.`